Welcome

 Recently voted ‘Most Likely to Appear in a Richard Curtis Movie’ (by us), The Silver Birch projects that kind of relaxed chic-ness that most neighbourhood wine bars & eateries aspire to.
 The menu is completely seasonal and as locally sourced as possible, meaning you can expect dishes such as steamed skate wing with hazelnut relish and leeks, but you’ll also find a handsome selection of British cheeses on the menu as well as an extensive (but well-curated) wine list.

-Details: 142 Chiswick High Road, W4 1PU | For more information, or to book, visit their website here
+Details: 142 Chiswick High Road, W4 1PU | Book here

-Angies | £££
+Angies | ££

-Set up by South African chef Angie Steele (who spent 8 years working with Gordon Ramsay honing her skills), this bright café serves up nourishing and healthy plates packed full of flavour.
+Set up by South African chef Angie Steele (who spent 8 years working with Gordon Ramsay honing her skills), this bright café by Turnham Green station serves up nourishing and healthy plates packed full of flavour.
 On the all-day brunch menu, expect to see the likes of avo toast, Turkish scrambled tofu, and a buttermilk chicken burger – but those in the know come here for the salad boxes, where you can mix & match from options such as lentil and smoky aubergine, and courgette and feta fritters.
 If the sun’s out?
 You should snag a seat on the tiny, tiled patio at the front.

-Details: 114 Chiswick High Road, W4 1PU | For more information, or to book, visit their website here
+Details: 114 Chiswick High Road, W4 1PU | No bookings

 The Crown | £££